ak-abdullah/ak-abdullah/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔹 Built cross-platform mobile apps using Flutter, Dart, Firebase, and REST APIs
+📱 I specialize in building beautiful, high-performance mobile apps using Flutter, Dart, and Firebase.
+I love crafting seamless UI/UX and bringing app ideas to life.

-- 🔹 Worked on AI-powered features using Python, TensorFlow, and OpenCV
+🧠 I'm also exploring AI and machine learning, working with tools like Python, TensorFlow, and OpenCV to integrate smart features into applications.

-- 🔹 Passionate about creating intuitive UI/UX and scalable app architectures
+🚀 Currently diving deeper into state management with Riverpod and experimenting with real-time features and AI model deployment in mobile environments.

-- 🔹 Experienced with tools like Git, GitHub, Figma, and Firebase Authentication
+📬 Let’s connect if you’re looking for a passionate Flutter developer or someone eager to bring AI to mobile apps!